must479/lit-key-protocol/README.md

 # secp256k1 key did provider with Lit Actions x PKP powered by Lit Protocol

-This a a DID provider which integrated Lit Actions x PKP powered by Lit Protocol for `did:key` using secp256k1.
+This a DID provider which integrated Lit Actions x PKP powered by Lit Protocol for `did:key` using secp256k1.
 It does not support encryption / JWE.
 It's a fork from [symfoni/key-did-provider-secp256k1](https://github.com/symfoni/key-did-provider-secp256k1) and was designed to be used with [Ceramic Network](https://ceramic.network/).

 ## What it does?

-- Instead of manually providing a `PUBLIC_KEY` to get the `DID` (decentralised identifier), this SDK gets the `PUBLIC_KEY` from the `PKP` NFT (..from?)
+- Instead of manually providing a `PUBLIC_KEY` to get the `DID` (decentralised identifier), this SDK gets the `PUBLIC_KEY` from the `PKP` NFT

 - The `DID` tha we got is then passed into a resolver, which would allow us to run methods such as `did.authenticate()`.